goliatone/nikko/README.md

 - `new`: ie _posts
 - `build`: -s src

-We should be able to install blueprints.
+* We should be able to install blueprints.
+* We should be able to use zip/tar blueprints.

 ## RC
 * build: